drewloewe/Analyzing-Rhetoric/close-textual-analysis.md

 >>While the critic must frame the discourse within its context, the focus of attention [should] center[] on the text itself and the rhetorical features embedded within it.
 Working from the evidence within the text, the critic proceeds to make inferences about what the work is designed to do, how it is designed to do it, and how well that design functions to structure and transmit meanings within the realm of public experience.

-So both Leff and McGee want to focus primarily on the artifact and don't want to use theory to pigeonhole or process artifacts in a mechanistic or predetermined way.
+So both Leff and McGee want to focus primarily on the artifact and don't want to use theory to merely pigeonhole or process artifacts in a mechanistic or predetermined way.
 But they diverge in a few ways.

 Leff argued that it was possible to draw reasonably stable boundaries around a rhetorical artifact, such as a famous political speech, such that an analyst could work primarily with the text of the speech itself and pay relatively less attention to elaborating context or the effects the speech had.
 Leff did not argue that context was irrelevant, but wanted analysts to focus mostly on the artifact itself.